microsoft/Digital-Documentation-Shipping-Industry-Solution-Accelerator/02_Application_Deployment/README.md

     - Resourc Group: <resource group>
     - Slot: Production
 5. Click "Add" at the bottom of the popout
 6. Click "Save and Run", create new branch for the commit, and run the pipeline.
-Accept access to the subscription if it is requested.